pschloss/nkidsfarm.github.io/_recipes/eggs.md

 picture: ../assets/img/eggs.jpg
 ---

 Eggs are a great source of protein.
-Free-range eggs like those raised at Eight Kids Farm are even better!
+Free-range eggs like those raised at Nine Kids Farm are even better!
 Here are some of our favorite eggs recipes.